Kong/kongponents/docs/components/breadcrumbs.md

 },
 {
   key: 'button',
-  to: { path: '/components/breadcrumbs.html' },
+  to: { path: '/components/button.html' },
-  title: 'Go to Button',
+  title: 'Go to KButton',
-  text: 'Breadcrumbs'
+  text: 'KButton'
 },
 {
   key: 'not-here',
-  title: 'You are not Here',
-  text: 'You are not Here'
+  title: 'Non-link item',
+  text: 'Non-link item'
 },
 {
   key: 'here',
+  to: { path: '/components/breadcrumb.html' },
-  title: 'You are Here',
+  title: 'You are here',
-  text: 'You are Here'
+  text: 'You are here'
 }]
 </script>
 ```

 The `to` property can be a Vue router object or a URL.
-When using a URL though the target will be blank and a new window will open.
 In most scenarios you will build your breadcrumb items using your Vue application routes.

 <KBreadcrumbs :items="externalBreadcrumbItems" />